 Greg and Zach Created a Strange and Highly Engaged Community with Junior Varsity

-Junior Varsity is a bizarre, mysterious and intriguing band coming out of Los Angeles.
-These two best friends have figured out how to create a hype around their name by holding secret shows promoted on Instagram.
+Junior Varsity is a bizarre and mysterious band straight out of Los Angeles.
+The two best friends mastered the art of creating a hype around their name by holding secret shows promoted solely Instagram.

 They’ve performed random shows in L.A., New York and even Japan!

-Frontman Greg Aram used to release solo music under his own name but now spends his time collaborating with Zach for JV.
+Frontman Greg Aram used to release solo music under his own name at one point, but now spends his time collaborating with Zach for JV.

 You won’t be able to find Junior Varsity’s music on platforms like Spotify, Apple Music or even Soundcloud.
 The band only releases small snippets of their tracks through Instragram videos … and even those are hard to come by as they’re constantly deleted and re-added to their feed.